sloppylopez/ng-node-assessment/ng-client/README.md

 http://localhost:4200

+## Disclaimer

+Google has found a dependency with a vulnerability, however, this dependency is inside the json-server project which is the project I was suggested to use to solve the assessment.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.